twistedturtle/blender-scripting-toolbox/README.md

 #### Track Script Objects
 Autotrack - Automatically track objects created by the script.
 Next time the script is run, the objects will be deleted first.

-Keep - If you want to keep the previous objects.
+Keep - Keep the objects from the last run of this script.
 This is per script.

 #### Run Script